 - Developing of test-beds to support WG pilot projects and distribution of outputs to the community

 - Other types of organisation not listed above that have an interest in furthering the goal of the RDA and have an intent to adopt RDA’s infrastructure solutions.

 Benefits for Organisational Members include:

 - Attending Organisational Assembly meetings and electing the Organisational Advisory Board and its co-Chairs

-- Receiving regular updates on the work of the RDA, including updates directly from the RDA Council at each Plenary
+- Receiving regular updates on the work of the RDA, including special presentations on outputs and adoption of RDA outputs during monthly meetings

 - Providing advice to the RDA Council through the Organisational Advisory Board

-- Being recognized on the RDA Website and at RDA Meetings as a supporter of data sharing and interoperability
+- Being recognised on the RDA website and at RDA Meetings as a supporter of data sharing and interoperability

 - Influencing the RDA work and directions on data sharing and interoperability in their sectors, markets and geographies

 - Communicating open job positions in your organisation to whole RDA community (Exclusive to Organisational Members - Use this form)